 The 30%-ruling is a special expense compensation arrangement.
-An employee can be considered for this scheme if they come to work in The Netherlands or is sent abroad .
+An employee can be considered for this scheme if they come to work in The Netherlands or are sent abroad .
 It is a compensation of the Tax Authorities for the extra expenses that an employee makes in The Netherlands or abroad, the so-called extraterritorial expenses.
 As of the 1st of January 2012 the 30%-ruling has been adjusted on some points.
 The adjustments regarding the 30%-ruling have been processed in the Q&A below.

 What does the 30%-ruling entail exactly?